 Electrical Panel Upgrades in Los Angeles

-Typical projects include new main panels and sub panels, service size upgrades from 100A to 200A and beyond, panel relocation for clearance, corrective repairs, and replacement of legacy brands such as Zinsco, Federal Pacific, Pushmatic, and Challenger.
-For multi unit properties, we plan phased work to limit downtime and provide clear documentation for managers and insurers.
+Typical projects include main panel replacements and upgrades, service size increases from 100A to 200A and beyond, subpanel installations for garages and ADUs, panel relocation to meet clearance requirements, and replacement of legacy brands including Zinsco, Federal Pacific, Pushmatic, and Challenger.
+For multi-unit properties and commercial buildings, we plan phased work to minimize downtime and provide complete documentation for property managers and insurers.

-Licensed C-10, insured, serving the greater Los Angeles metro.
-Free on site estimates for homeowners and property managers.
+Licensed C-10 #910807, insured, serving the greater Los Angeles metro.
+Free on-site estimates for homeowners and property managers.

 Do You Need a Panel Upgrade?